-- to ensure that cigarette smoking is not tolerated at the academy - to educate students as to the immediate dangers of smoking - to encourage those pupils who do smoke to break free from the habit
+- to ensure that cigarette smoking and vaping is not tolerated at the academy - to educate students as to the immediate dangers of smoking - to encourage those pupils who do smoke to break free from the habit

-Smoking, or being in possession of cigarettes or tobacco, is prohibited when a student is under the academy's authority.
+Smoking and/or Vaping, or being in possession of cigarettes, tobacco or a vape, is prohibited when a student is under the academy's authority.

-Students found smoking or in possession of cigarettes or tobacco can expect their parents to be informed and an appropriate punishment administered.
-Subsequent offences may result in exclusion.
+Students found smoking, vaping or in possession of cigarettes, tobacco or a vape can expect their parents to be informed and an appropriate punishment administered in line with the school behaviour policy.
+Subsequent offences may result in suspension.
 For a persistent offender the Principal reserves the right to review the pupil or student's place in SWA.